 After graduating high school from Lourdes Hill College in Hawthorne, QLD, I moved to the Gold Coast and started my bachelor in Exercise Science (pre-physiotherapy).
 I spent years studying and working a part time job as a gymnastics coach, but felt like I wanted more…

 Inspired by the movement, I started getting back into my gymnastics training focusing on my flexibility and strength work whilst trying to incorporate calisthenics movements as well.
-Dedicating so much time back into these things saw me grow within the Fitness community, leading to sponsorships with Lorna Jane and Gymshark.
-Alongside competing in 'The Ultimate Beastmaster' tv show on Netflix and becoming the Oxygen Cover Model for the March/April 2018 issue.
+Dedicating so much time back into these things saw me grow within the Fitness community... leading to sponsorships with international companies, competing in 'The Ultimate Beastmaster' tv show on Netflix & becoming the Oxygen Cover Model for the March/April 2018 issue.

 Never would I have thought I would be where I am today.
-2019 will bring big opportunities and I can’t wait to embrace every single one of them.
+Grateful is an understatement.